EthicsCodes/hackers-ethic/CoE.md

 Committed to think freely, never to hinder the free expression of others; I dedicate myself to advancing the project, the well-being of its participants, and my own skills and knowledge.

-I will enact this Ethic in all my dealings here; my word as my bond.
+With my word as my Bond, I will enact this Ethic in all my dealings here.

 ## Tenets